wp-plugins/wp-registration/readme.txt

 == Changelog ==
+= 1.3 =
+* text localized for translation in login form
+* some changes in settings
 = 1.2 =
 * When user is logged then Registration page will not render the signup form but say 'Hi username'
 * When user is logged then Registration page will not render the login form but say 'Hi username'